Pillai Nila: Production

 After his directorial debut Agaya Gangai (1982) failed, Manobala did not get any further offers to direct which left him depressed and he contemplated suicide.
 P. Kalaimani approached Manobala to direct a film for him which was titled Muthal Vasantham; however the partners of Kalaimani were uninterested in having Manobala as director and replaced him with Manivannan.
 Despite this Kalaimani promised Manobala to direct a film which eventually became Pillai Nila.

 The film took inspiration from various horror films such as Christine (1983), Poltergeist (1982), The Omen (1976) and The Exorcist (1973).
 The makers sought to avoid clichéd horror film tropes such as haunted houses, "sex-charged teenagers" and "unrealistic monsters in rubber masks".

 Soundtrack

-The music was composed by Ilaiyaraaja with lyrics by Vaali, Vairamuthu, Muthulingam and Mu.
-Metha.
-It took Ilaiyaraaja six days to finish the film's re-recording.
+The music was composed by Ilaiyaraaja.
+It took him six days to finish the film's re-recording.

 Release and reception

 Pillai Nila was released on 14 April 1985, Puthandu.
 Despite facing competition from other films released in the same week including Mohan's own films Udaya Geetham and Deivapiravi, it emerged a commercial success.
-Jayamanmadhan of Kalki wrote the first half was not so boring, but the second half did not test his patience at all.
-He praised Ashok Kumar's cinematography, performances of Mohan, Nalini and Shalini but felt the climax was absurd.
+Jayamanmadhan (a duo) of Kalki wrote the first half was not so boring, but the second half did not test their patience at all.
+The duo praised Ashok Kumar's cinematography, the performances of Mohan, Nalini and Shalini but felt the climax was absurd.